 What happens with the solids inside the Separett container during the 6 month storage period?

 Note, however, that this method does not produce ready-to-use soil.
-What happens is that the bacteria in the soil "consume" the faecal pathogens, thereby rendering the content harmless.
+What happens is that the bacteria in the soil "consume" the fecal pathogens, thereby rendering the content harmless.
 It is then ready to be composted or buried in order to decompose fully.
-Toilet paper can still be seen after six months, but will rapidly disappear when the content is composted or buried.
+Toilet paper can still be seen after six months but will rapidly disappear when the content is composted or buried.

 How do I compost the solids?

 After the 6 months storage period, you can compost the content in a normal composting bin, a garden compost heap, or a pile of leaves.
 If you use a compost bin made for latrine (waterproof bottom and lid) it is not necessary to store the solids in the container.
 Instead it can be put straight into the compost bin without being stored in the container first.

 Are there unpleasant odors indoors with Separett toilet?

 No. By separating the urine from the solid waste and venting with the fan which helps to dry the solid waste and vent any odor - there will be no unpleasant odors in the room.
 When installing the toilet, make sure that the venting pipe is properly sealed with silicone.
 The easily accessible fan filter should be cleaned regularly as well as the insect net at the end of ventilation pipe.